rvt/SoftRF/README.md

+# I have abandoned this fork because Linar is not really helpfull in having a open discussions on thoughts and changes on SoftRF.
+I appreciate his work thoughbut he does not want to communicate on any proposals, thoughts and idea's for integration in other devices.

 # SoftRF DIY - Stratux compatible fork

 ## Modifications in this fork enable SoftRF to work as a proper GPS and Baro source for Stratux